liutongchen/codefood/README.md

 # codefood
-A website about food using Material Design and Amazon AWS Lambda
+A simple website about food using Material Design.